SeanezLab/BoMI-py/docs/start-react.md

 ### a.
 Adjust volume

 First, make sure speakers to produce the auditory and startling sound effects are plugged into the computer.
-Test the tone by clicking on **"Play Tone"**.
+Test the tone by clicking on **"Play tone"**.
 Make sure you can achieve a ~115 dB sound with the volume at 100, and ~80 dB with the volume at 1.

 ![](./img/bomi-sr-playtone.png)